|||Aerial View, looking North (City Centre) (1 comment)

 [internal reference; 20031017_18102663:D LIB Park (6)]

 View shows a small yard to the rear of properties on Caroline Street.
 On the left edge is a large brick built outbuilding.
 The back entrance of number 20 West Street is at the end of the yard with numbers 35 & 33 Caroline Street following to the right.
-A group of girls play in the yard, a hopscotch grid has been chalked on the floor.
-A lady stands in the doorway of number 33.
+A group of young girls pause in their game to have a photograph taken.
+They have been playing hopscotch in the yard on a grid chalked on the stone flaggs.
+The young mother of the little blonde girl seen on the extreme left stands in the doorway of number 33, right.
+A small girl leans against the drainpipe between the two houses.
+On the left there is a small door in the gable end of the single storey building which would have been the access to the 'midden', via which refuse and waste was deposited.

 [internal reference; 200455_63682193:WYAS/Acc2007/13]